Skyrim was a one-of-a-kind title that blew the collective minds of gamers from day one. Here are some games like Skyrim that match the feeling.

 The Witcher 3: Wild Hunt

-The Witcher 3: Wild Hunt is stacked Skyrim-worthy moments.
-While there isn’t as much flexibility in character customisation and there are many, many more cutscenes, The Witcher still fits in this list very well.
+Witcher 3 vs Skyrim is a hotly-debated topic.
+The Witcher 3: Wild Hunt is stacked with Skyrim-worthy moments.
+While there isn’t as much flexibility in character customisation, and there are many more cutscenes, games like The Witcher 3 still fit in this list very well.
 Rather than the wide, open-world sandbox of Skyrim, this game is story-driven in a way Bethesda’s title isn’t.

-Players traverse the map between plot points, able to hunt wildlife and gather ingredients for alchemy and health restoration.
-The playable magic is also more limited than in Skyrim, but if you’re a fan of more heavy hitting characters with big swords, the melee combat is definitely for you.
-The Witcher 3 really matches Skyrim’s aesthetics, above all else.
+Players traverse the map between plot points, hunt wildlife and gather ingredients for alchemy and health restoration.
+The playable magic is also more limited than in Skyrim, but if you’re a fan of more heavy-hitting characters with big swords, the melee combat is definitely for you.
+The Witcher 3 really matches Skyrim’s aesthetics above all else.
 Beautiful views, horrifying monsters, heaps of leather armour and shiny weapons… the list goes on.

 The Witcher 3: Wild Hunt is available on PS4, PS5, Xbox One, Xbox Series X and S, Nintendo Switch, and Microsoft Windows.